Timberborn: Best Early Tips for Water, Food, and Droughts

 Shorter routes mean higher output

-Timberborn is full of production chains that look fine on paper and underperform in practice because of walking time.
+Timberborn is full of production chains that look fine on paper and underperform because of walking time.
 Beavers travel in real time, so distance directly cuts into output.
-Put storage near where resources are produced or consumed.
-Keep mills near their inputs.
-Keep warehouses near busy workshops.
-If a building is part of a chain that runs all day, its travel distance matters almost as much as the building itself.
+Put storage near where resources are produced or consumed, keep mills near their inputs, and keep warehouses near busy workshops.
+For any building in a chain that runs all day, travel distance matters almost as much as the building itself.

-This becomes even more important once the settlement gets dense.
-Looping paths tend to move traffic better than dead-end spurs, and multi-level paths with stairs can shorten routes that would otherwise snake around buildings.
-The performance role of these layout tips is straightforward: less congestion, less wasted labor, and fewer moments where a shortage is caused by hauling distance instead of lack of resources.
+This compounds as the settlement gets dense.
+Looping paths move traffic better than dead-end spurs, and multi-level paths with stairs can shorten routes that would otherwise snake around buildings.
+The result is less congestion, less wasted labor, and fewer shortages caused by hauling distance instead of an actual lack of resources.

 Wellbeing matters, but it is not the first emergency

-Wellbeing systems are worth using, and later they absolutely improve colony performance.
-Better diets, entertainment, and comfort bonuses can make your beavers more productive and more efficient.
+Wellbeing systems are worth using, and later they genuinely improve performance — better diets, entertainment, and comfort bonuses make beavers more productive.
 The mistake is rushing them before the colony has a stable base.
-Early on, the payoff is secondary compared with water, food, and power stability.
+Early on, the payoff is secondary to water, food, and power stability.
+Think of it as sequencing: survival systems keep the colony alive, logistics systems keep it efficient, wellbeing systems help it excel.
+Reverse that order and the next drought punishes you before the bonuses ever matter.

 Common opening mistakes to cut immediately